Randall Balmer: Biography

-Balmer's criticisms of the religious right
+Criticism of the religious right

 In various books and articles, Balmer has criticized the politicization of the American Christian evangelical movement.
 In an article titled "Jesus is not a Republican" in the Chronicle of Higher Education, Balmer writes:

 Indeed, the most effective and vigorous religious movements in American history have identified with the downtrodden and have positioned themselves on the fringes of society rather than at the centers of power.
 The Methodists of the 19th century come to mind, as do the Mormons.
 In the 20th century, Pentecostalism, which initially appealed to the lower classes and made room for women and people of color, became perhaps the most significant religious movement of the century.

 The leaders of the religious right have led their sheep astray from the gospel of Jesus Christ to the false gospel of neoconservative ideology and into the maw of the Republican Party.
 And yet my regard for the flock and my respect for their integrity is undiminished.
 Ultimately it is they who must reclaim the gospel and rescue us from the distortions of the religious right.

 The Bible I read tells of freedom for captives and deliverance from oppression.
 It teaches that those who refuse to act with justice or who neglect the plight of those less fortunate have some explaining to do.
 But the Bible is also about good news.
 It promises redemption and forgiveness, a chance to start anew and, with divine help, to get it right.
 My evangelical theology assures me that no one, not even Karl Rove or James Dobson, lies beyond the reach of redemption, and that even a people led astray can find their way home.

+The title of Balmer's book about the religious right, Bad Faith: Race and the Rise of the Religious Right (2021), was used for the documentary film of the same name.